Consensys/Road-To-Devcon-Relay/readme.md

 ## How to Submit Your Project!

+### Step 0
+Fork this repo

 ### Step 1
-Clone this repo to your desktop.
+Clone that fork to your desktop.

 ### Step 2
 Create a branch named after your project.